GabsEdits/gxbs.dev/pages/blog/posts/behind-aplós.md

 To build a website with VitePress, all you need to know is that `config.mts` exists, where you'll spend your time configuring the website.
 Just create a Markdown file inside the `pages` folder, and you're good to go.\
 Well, yes, you do have to do some work inside `config.mts`, but it's not that hard.

 So, I moved my project to VitePress.
 It wasn't that hard, as Aplós acted as custom stylesheet for the default VitePress themes.
-I could use cool `Custom Containers` & `pre`'s without having to configure them.
+I could use cool `Custom Containers` & <abbr title="Preformatted text">`pre`</abbr>'s without having to configure them.

 Everything was fun, but there was one issue: Some parts of the theme you **can't** configure through our unified `config.mts` file.
 I got the great idea of making the Vue.js Components (Navigation & Footer) fully changeable inside the `config.mts` file, using the `{ useData }` feature provided by VitePress.
 For the Navigation, it wasn't that hard: